-Heritage Court was secured at a deep discount.
-Even with the prudent assumption that we realise less than half the discount on exit, given the number of units involved, we arrive at a calculated total return of 40% over the next 5 years based on independent forecasts for the region.
+Investors paid 71.18p per share in the New Listing for this property, and it became available on the Resale market September 25th 2017.
+Based on this share price, third party forecasts for the region and the prudent assumption that we realise less than half the discount on exit, given the number of units involved, we arrive at an estimated total return of 40% over the next 5 years.

 Heritage Court is a modern development of attractive flats located in Dinnington, a South Yorkshire town situated near Sheffield.
 The property has the benefit of excellent local road connections, with close links to the M1, M18, and A1 – providing easy access to Sheffield in 40 minutes, and Leeds in an hour.
 This makes Heritage Court ideal for commuting professionals to two Northern Powerhouse hubs, with all the benefits of a more rural setting.